-- 6. Students should work with their critical thinking groups. - 7.
-Display and distribute copies of Source 3, the Congressional resolution forwarding the US Constitution to the states.
+- 1. Display and distribute copies of Source 3, the Congressional resolution forwarding the US Constitution to the states.
 Ask the students if they can identify the purpose and significance of this broadside.
-The students will discuss the purpose and significance in their groups and then reconvene as a class to discuss their conclusions. - 8.
+The students will discuss the purpose and significance in their groups and then reconvene as a class to discuss their conclusions. - 2.
 Distribute Sources 4, 5, and 6, the documents that address the state debates over ratification of the US Constitution.
-The students should read the documents and then complete Activity Sheet 3: The States Decide. - 9.
+Note that Source 5 was written after the ratification of the US Constitution but refers to reasons for a bill of rights.
+The students should read the documents and complete Activity Sheet 3: The States Decide. - 3.
 Bring the students together to share their analysis and compare conclusions.